Nononox/Getting-and-Cleaning-Data/CodeBook.md

 ### 2nd column contains subject number, from 1 - 30

-### 3rd to the last column are all feature variables
+### 3rd to the last column are MEAN of all feature variables

 Feature Selection: